 S-traps and P-traps are also fully functional as important filters for debris and other various objects.
 That is extremely important as some objects and debris could prevent the sewage from flowing through the sewer pipes.
 However, S-traps and P-traps have several differences that make them have different functions and offer various advantages.

 Also Check: How to Remove Brown Stains from Toilet Bowl?

-What are the S-trap Toilets?
+What are the S trap Toilets?

-Talking about S-trap Vs P-trap Toilets, This type of trap is generally favorable for all those living in facilities on the ground floor.
+Talking about S-trap toilets, This type of trap is generally favorable for all those living in facilities on the ground floor.
 Thanks to floor-mounted type toilets (those where the pipe runs through the floor), this pipe was given the name “S.” Thanks to the resemblance of an “S” on the side, the water in the basin has the freedom to flow directly downwards and rise upwards.

 The moment the water rises upward before going back down, the S-trap creates a trap at the bottom of the first bend.
 This type of toilet trap is one of the oldest on the market and is very common today.
 However, because they are very old traps, some design aspects are very outdated for some people’s needs.

 S-traps date from the beginning of the 20th century and were a very standard configuration for different drains (very common in homes).
 It was installed in the drains (under the bathtubs and sinks) and formed the letter “S.” Normally.
 The water was diverted lightly and gently until it ran directly to the drain under the floors.